JanPretorius98/20713479-FMX-Prac/README.md

 ##  Question 1

 This question is stored in `WRITE-UPS`->`Question-1`.
+The presentation was drawn up using rmarkdown and beamer, in the file `Question-1-Presentation.Rmd`; while the knitted presentation is the file `Question-1-Presentation.pdf`.
+All code used to create the plots, and wrangle the data has been stored in the `code` folder, but also shown below.

 The following section explains step by step how the problem in question 1 was approached.
 This section also contains code chunks used in the creation of the write-up document.

 ### The folllowing questions guide the analysis: